greninger-lab/vadr-models-hsv/README.md

    More information about understanding failures and error alerts can be found in the VADR documentation here: https://github.com/ncbi/vadr/blob/release-1.6.3/documentation/annotate.md

+   Error alerts related to features contained in long terminal and internal repeats:<br/>
-   ***NOTE: misc_not_failure:"1" was added to the features contained in the long terminal and internal repeat regions (e.g., LAT, RL1/neurovirulence protein ICP34.5, RL2/ubiquitin E3 ligase ICP0, RS1/transcriptional regulator ICP4) and to UL36/large tegument protein (see explanation below in the [HSV-2 VADR model](#hsv2model) section).
+   `misc_not_failure:"1"` was added to the .minfo FEATURE entries contained in the long terminal and internal repeat regions (e.g., LAT, RL1/neurovirulence protein ICP34.5, RL2/ubiquitin E3 ligase ICP0, RS1/transcriptional regulator ICP4) and to UL36/large tegument protein (see explanation below in the [HSV-2 VADR model](#hsv2model) section).